A proxy or a VPN, which one ?

 The first step in watching UK or Irish TV online is to order a proxy.
 There are some free services out there, but we've found them to be very unstable or slow or both.
 For the price of less than two pints in Dublin you can be watching RTÉ & BBC online from the comfort of your own home, anywhere in the world.

 All the proxy services listed above can be configured with any device.
 Each vendor has in-depth information on how you can do this.
 You set your network settings to go via this proxy.
 You can configure your iPad or iPod to show video via the BBC iPlayer & Channel 4OD viewer, as well as setting up your PC or Mac.
 The RTE player for example works on Android devices natively but for iPad/iPhones you will need to download their RTE Player.

 Now you have your device setup to route your traffic via Ireland (or the UK), now all you need to do sit back and enjoy the show !
 Of course proxies or VPNs can be used for ensuring increased security on your network, not just for watching TV while away from home.

 Sign up for news

 From time to time vendors offer us special deals on proxy prices, which we share with our list of users across the world.
 This is a very low volume email list, generally we only send 2-4 emails per year.
-We value your time, and we will only send you an email when we think an offer is well worth reading.
+Join 100's of people who enjoy our VPN special offers.